akarzim/zsh-docker-aliases/README.md

 - `dk` is short for `docker`
 - `dka` Attach to a running container
+- `dka!` Attach to a running container by name
 - `dkb` Build an image from a Dockerfile
 - `dkd` Inspect changes on a container's filesystem
 - `dkdf` Show docker filesystem usage
 - `dke` Run a command in a running container
 - `dkE` Run an interactive command in a running container
+- `dkE!` Run an interactive command in a running container by name
 - `dkh` Show the history of an image
 - `dki` List images
 - `dkin` Return low-level information on a container, image or task